Okeybukks/fullstack-kanban-app/README.md

 The two methods for deploying locally are;

-a.
-Deploying directly on a Linux Ubuntu machine
+- Deploying directly on a Linux Ubuntu machine

-b.
-Deploying using docker-compose.
+- Deploying using docker-compose.

 Also, in addition to showing how it is deployed, the following DevOps principle will be applied on this project;

-a.
-Containerization of the applications i.e Frontedn, Backend and Database.
+- Containerization of the applications i.e Frontedn, Backend and Database.

-b.
-Creation of a Jenkins pipeline to build image, test image and subsequently push image to a public container register.
+- Creation of a Jenkins pipeline to build image, test image and subsequently push image to a public container register.
 This pipeline will have notification functionality integrated into it.

-c. create a infrastructures needed for a Kubernetes cluster using Terraform.
+- Create a infrastructures needed for a Kubernetes cluster using Terraform.

-d.
-Use Ansible to automate the creation of the Kubernetes cluster in the created infrastructure.
+- Use Ansible to automate the creation of the Kubernetes cluster in the created infrastructure.

-e.
-Create an Helm Package for the application
+- Create an Helm Package for the application

-f.
-Finally integrate GitOps using ArgoCD for the application deployment.
+- Finally integrate GitOps using ArgoCD for the application deployment.

 !["Full Stack Kanban App | React Node MongoDB Material-UI"](https://user-images.githubusercontent.com/67447840/177310317-3d9ad738-af83-4cc1-976a-c4a54c1033ff.png "Full Stack Kanban App | React Node MongoDB Material-UI")